xBelladonna/LemmeSmash/README.md

 You can enable encrypted communication over SSL/TLS between mongoDB and this bot.
 This is completely optional and only recommended if you're going to expose the database's port on the host or otherwise make it accessible to others.

 The code is ready, you just need to create a folder in this directory called `certificates` and put 3 files in there with these names:
-  - Your certificate - `mongodb.pem`
+  - Your server certificate - `mongodb.pem`
-  - Your prvate key - `privkey.pem`
-  - Your root CA certificate - `ca.pem`
+  - Your root CA certificate - `rootCA.pem`

 In summary it should look like this:
   - `LemmeSmash`